Santhosh-776/Santhosh-776/README.md

 ## About Me

-🚀 Full Stack Developer with a passion for creating robust web applications
-💡 Love turning complex problems into simple, beautiful solutions
+🚀 Full Stack Development enthusiast passionate about building robust and scalable web applications 💡 Love turning complex problems into simple, beautiful solutions
 🌱 Always learning and exploring new technologies
 👨‍💻 Enjoy contributing to Open Source Projects